mh-cbon/nsi/README.md

 nsi reload [service]
   Where [service] is the name of an existing service.
   Reloads the given service.
-  Available with chkconfig, systemd, upstart if the package provide a reload command.
+  Available with chkconfig, systemd if the package provide a reload command.
+  With upstart it triggers a SIGHUP.
-  Fallback to a restart if the underlying system is not able to perform the operation.
+  Fallback to a restart command if the underlying system is not able to perform the operation.

 nsi validate [package source]